 Sec.
-125. Any contract made in violation of the provisions of this charter shall be absolutely void, and any money paid on account of such contract by the city, or any department or officer thereof may be recovered by the city, without restitution of the property of the benefits received or obtained by the city thereunder.
-Any officer of the city violating any provision of this chapter shall thereby forfeit his office in addition to all other penalties prescribed therefor, and such office may be declared to be vacant by proper proceedings in the courts of the state or by action of the council, as provided for in this chapter.
+130. Any contract made in violation of the provisions of this Charter shall be absolutely void, and any money paid on account of such contract by the City, or any department of officer thereof, may be recovered by the City, without restitution of the property of the benefits received or obtained by the City thereunder.

+Any officer of the City viblating any provision of this Chapter shall thereby forfeit his office in addition to all other penalties prescribed therefor, and such office may be declared to be vacant by proper proceedings in the courts of the State or by action of the

+Council, as provided for in this Chapter.